yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 ### Design and Test a Model Architecture

-Design and implement a deep learning model that learns to recognize traffic signs.
-Train and test your model on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

-The LeNet-5 implementation shown in the [classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/601ae704-1035-4287-8b11-e2c2716217ad/concepts/d4aca031-508f-4e0b-b493-e7b706120f81) at the end of the CNN lesson is a solid starting point.
-You'll have to change the number of classes and possibly the preprocessing, but aside from that it's plug and play!

-With the LeNet-5 solution from the lecture, you should expect a validation set accuracy of about 0.89.
-To meet specifications, the validation set accuracy will need to be at least 0.93.
-It is possible to get an even higher accuracy, but 0.93 is the minimum for a successful project submission.

-There are various aspects to consider when thinking about this problem:

-- Neural network architecture (is the network over or underfitting?)
-- Play around preprocessing techniques (normalization, rgb to grayscale, etc)
-- Number of examples per label (some have more than others).
-- Generate fake data.

-Here is an example of a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-It's not required to be familiar with the approach used in the paper but, it's good practice to try to read papers like these.

 #### 1. Pre-process the Data Set (normalization, grayscale, etc.)

 The preprocessing process consists of: